sharecjs/sharec/packages/sharec-docs/src/overview.md

 # Overview

-Sharec allows you install configuration via CLI with short and friendly commands.
+Sharec allows you to install configuration via CLI with short and friendly commands.
 Use it in your configuration packages.

 ## Supported configs